This post may contain affiliate links meaning I get commissions for purchases made through links in this post.

 What I love most about these place value cards is that they have several different aspects that help the kids to learn.
 Not only can they see the number written in its true form but then they can also count the blocks to match it up to that number, too.

 I also really like how you can cut them apart so that they then use it as a puzzle to put the pieces together.
+This works on their fine motor skills as well as their ability to work their hand muscles, too!
+Cutting skills is always a great learning activity to pair up with anything.

 The more ways that you can get your child’s month thinking about numbers and how they go together, the faster they’ll be able to put them together easily in many different ways as well.